Last week, the blogging world was on fire. People were up in arms.

 Translation: “Hey, hope you’re okay!
 Actually, we don’t care and we’re totally slashing your much-needed income at the worst possible time.”

 This post is kind of my way of publically saying goodbye to Amazon, as an affiliate partner and as a customer.
-Although this is a bit of a rant, I’ll also talk about some of the positive changes I made (which I hope other blogs will make too!).

 Why I used to love Amazon